hexalang/Hexa/docs/reference.md

 // Expression type reuse
 let someVar = some()
-type Alias = someVar.type // Should bind to `type` to re-use let otherVar Alias = some()
+type Alias = someVar.type // Must bind the `.type` property to `type` alias to re-use let otherVar Alias = some()
+// let otherVar someVar.type // ERROR Cannot use `.type` as a type directly
 ```

 ### Casts